Taça da Liga Feminina

-The Taça da Liga Feminina of football is a league cup competition in Portugal.
-It is due to start during the 2019–20 season involving the top four teams at the end of the first half of the Campeonato Nacional.
+The Taça da Liga Feminina, known as the Taça da Liga Feminina Placard (lit.
+'Placard Women's League Cup') for sponsorship reasons, is the national league cup competition in Portuguese women's football.
+It began in the 2019–20 season involving the top four teams at the end of the first half of the Campeonato Nacional.

-It is scheduled to start in January and feature a round-robin format with each team playing the other only once and the best two playing a final in March.
+It starts in January and feature a round-robin format with each team playing the other only once and the best two playing a final in March.

+Torreense are the reigning champions, having defeated Valadares Gaia 1–0 in the final of the 2025–26 season.
+Benfica have won the most titles, having won the competition five times.

 Format

 Since the 2019–20 season, the Taça da Liga format is the following: